 Nomination Process

-The nomination paper must also contain similar particulars of a proposer and a seconder.
-They must be electors for the area for which the candidate seeks election (i.e. the parish, community or town or the ward if it is divided into wards): they must sign it.
+Proposers and seconders must be electors for the area for which the candidate seeks election (i.e. the parish, community or town or the ward if it is divided into wards): they must sign the nomination form.

 What Next?